anbrav0/anbrav0/README.md

 # Hello there! 👋

-My name is Ana and I am currently an MPH student in the Biostatistics concentration at FIU
+My name is Ana and:

 🔭 I’m currently working as a Data Scientist at the University of Miami!